 — Chris Hjelm, Kroger’s chief information officer

-The decision to merge the two apps into one is a direct result of customer feedback.
-Consumers requested a simplified way to access everything Target has to offer from one destination.
+The decision to create such an app is a direct result of customer feedback.
+Customers asked Target to provide them with a simple way to access everything that the retailer has to offer.

 Integrating mobile solutions into grocery shopping